How Does It Work?

 Vacuum seal packaging MUST BE HANDLED WITH CARE, as to not break the seal.

-How Much Storage Space Do I Need &
+Storage Space & Yeild

 You will need approximately 2L of storage space for every kilogram of dressed weight.
 So a 250KG body of beef will need a 500L of storage space.